-A combination of case-based learning and other teaching/learning modalities are used to introduce the learner to the topics of general pathology, periodontology, and cariology.
+A combination of case-based learning and other teaching/learning modalities is used to introduce the learner to the topics of general pathology, periodontology, and cariology.
 Etiological factors and assessment using radiographic interpretation will be emphasized.
+Prerequisites: DENH 150, 152, 153, 155, 157, 158

-Prerequisites or Corequisites: DENH 160, 162, 167, 168, 169
+Prerequisites or Corequisites: DENH 160, 162, 167, 168, 169 3 CR / (3,0)

-DENH 167 Prevention
+Prevention

-A study of content designed to familiarize the learner with the methods of preventing oral disease.
+A study of content designed to familiarize the learner with methods of preventing oral disease.
 The components of preventive dentistry are covered.
-The learner will also become familiar with basic principles of the teaching-learning model and of motivation.
+The learner will also become familiar with basic principles of the teachinglearning model and of motivation.
 Emphasis is placed on individualized client education, goal writing, approaches for various age groups, and the use of appropriate visual aids.